 - Andersen, H. (2014): Co-Author Responsibility, EMBO reports 15: 914-918

 Academic institutions and scholarly careers

-Communication patterns, stratification, incentive structures and reward are important factors in understanding what drives the development of contemporary science.
-I work at using insights from history, philosophy and sociology of science to inform bibliometrics and to create a nuanced understanding of career structures in science today.
+Communication patterns, stratification, incentive structures and reward are important factors in understanding what drives the development within academia today.
+I work at using insights from history, philosophy and sociology of science to inform bibliometrics and to create a nuanced understanding of academic career structures.
 My publications include:

 - Contributions to the SAGE Encyclopedia on Higher Education on "Tenure and promotion", "Publish or perish", "General education", and "Research ethics: Conduct and misconduct", 2020.